UW police seek felony assault charge against alleged shooter during Milo Yiannopoulos speech

 Subsequently, search-warrant documents filed Feb.
 9 in King County Superior Court revealed the Hokoanas appeared at the UW police station hours after the incident with their hands up, reporting they had been involved in a “self-defense” shooting.

 Neither made additional statements, according to the search warrant, and both were taken into custody after asking for attorneys.
-They were released later than night.
+They were released later that night.

 Marc Hokoana told police that a Glock handgun used in the shooting and his cellphone were inside his vehicle, which was parked outside, the affidavit says.